tdex-network/dev-portal/docs/specs/03-swap-protocol.md

   // signed by the Responder
   string transaction = 3;
   // The original list of trader's unblinded inputs updated with those
-  // of the inputs added by the responder. repeated UnblindedInput unblinded_inputs = 4;
+  // of the inputs added by the responder, whether they're confidential or not. repeated UnblindedInput unblinded_inputs = 4;
 }